Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/1-4-2024-Recovering-digital-evidence.md

 ## SSD Conundrum: Navigating Flash Storage

-   Solid-State Drives (SSDs) are a newer storage technology known for their speed and different internal storage method compared to traditional drives.
+   Solid-State Drives (SSDs) are a newer storage technology known for their speed and different internal storage methods compared to traditional drives.
 Key points about SSDs include:

    - Speed: SSDs operate much faster than traditional hard drives.